awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md

    If you chose to use an automatically generated password, the **View credential details** button appears on the **Databases** page\.

-   To view the master user name and password for the DB cluster, choose **View credential details**\.
+   To view the master username and password for the DB cluster, choose **View credential details**\.

-   To connect to the DB cluster as the master user, use the user name and password that appear\.
+   To connect to the DB cluster as the master user, use the username and password that appear\.
 **Important**
 You can't view the master user password again\.
 If you don't record it, you might have to change it\.
 If you need to change the master user password after the DB cluster is available, you can modify the DB cluster to do so\.
 For more information about modifying a DB cluster, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.